lapointeducul/lapointeducul/README.md

+# lapointeducul

-# MdbAngularFree
+# Global required :
+npm install -g firebase-tools

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.5.

 ## Development server
-ng serve mdb-angular-free
+ng serve lapointeducul
 Run `` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Demo application